drinkcoffee/representative-usage/README.md

-## Represntative Transactions for Immutable zkEVM
+## Reprsentative Transactions for Immutable zkEVM

 **THIS REPO CONTAINS A SEED VALUE FROM WHICH MANY TEST PRIVATE KEYS ARE GENERATED.
 These are effectively hard coded.
 DO NOT USE IN PRODUCTION.**